 Later they add, “The jacket has been altered after use in later productions.”
 This explains the silk gauntlet cuffs that weren’t in Thunderball and are a different shade of black that the lapels.

 But allegedly, the dinner jacket that Bonham’s sold is not the one that Sean Connery wore in Thunderball because the colours, cuts and shawl collar shapes of the jacket pictured at the auction and the jacket as seen in the film do not match up.
-The dinner jackets look very much alike and there is no suggestion of wrongdoing on Bonhams’ part.
+The dinner jackets look very much alike and there is no suggestion of intentional wrongdoing on Bonhams’ part.

 The auction description states that this jacket is wool, while the suit in the film appears to be a shiny blend of wool and mohair.
 Mohair could simply have been left off the description of the jacket since it is a type of wool, but the shininess of the suit in the film cannot be detected in the auction listing photos.
 However, that could be explained as different lighting.